We often look at nature and wonder how they live their life; where and how they sleep.

 How Long Does It Take For A Baby Owl To Grow Into An Adult Owl?
 It takes approximately two years before a baby owl becomes an adult owl.
 During these two years the young owlet grows from 0-3 inches long.
 At three weeks old the owlet starts growing feathers but doesn’t start gaining weight until six months.
 By nine months the owlet has grown wings and begins hunting prey.
 After 12 months the owlet reaches full maturity and is ready to mate.

 Many people wonder why owls do not sleep at night?
-Well, owls are nocturnal.
+Well, most owls are nocturnal.

 Nocturnal means “night” in Latin.
 This refers to animals who spend most of their lives active during nighttime hours.